What Is A Security Token?

 Which Tokens Are Security Tokens?

-Most of the tokens in circulation.
-As the SEC Chairman Jay Clayton explained during his testimony to Congress, virtually every token released as part of an ICO is a security token.
+Most of the tokens in circulation are security tokens.
+As former SEC Chairman Jay Clayton explained during his testimony to Congress, virtually every token released as part of an ICO is a security token.
 That the companies called them “utility tokens” doesn’t matter.
 They meet the SEC’s test for a regulated securities product, so they are no different (legally) than flooding the market with shares of stock.

 The SEC has always had a loose, evolving definition of securitization, in a sense borrowing the Supreme Court’s attitude toward pornography. (“I know it when I see it.”)